palinopr/meta-ads-ai-agent/docs/HANDOVER.md

 1. User logs in via Meta OAuth → token stored in `meta_connections` table
 2. `/api/chat` reads token from database
-3. Token passed to LangGraph Cloud via `config.configurable.access_token`
+3. Token passed to LangGraph Cloud via `config.configurable.access_token` AND `input.accessToken`
 4. `graph.ts` reads from state and calls `setRuntimeAccessToken()`
 5. Tools use `getClient()` which reads the runtime token